kmkayyum/springboot-demo1/README.md

-# SprinBoot Sample project with maven and eclipse setup
+# SprinBoot Sample project with maven, jenkins and eclipse setup